bandundu/email-archiver/README.md

 ## Contact

-For any questions or feature requests, please contact Charles David at charlesdavid@mupende.com.
+For any questions or feature requests, please contact me at charlesdavid@mupende.com.

 ## License